rkitover/windows-dev-guide/README.md

 vim (gci -r *.ps1)
 ```

-For string values, it can be nicer sometimes to use formats, e.g.:
+For string values, it can be nicer to use formats, e.g.:

 ```powershell
 "This shade of {0} is the hex code #{1:X6}." -f 'Blue',13883343